499602D2/tg-launchbot/readme.md

 - spam management for groups (removes requests the bot won't respond to)

 ## Basic instructions
-1. Clone the repository and install all dependencies with `go get all`.
+1. Clone the repository and install all dependencies with `go get all`

-2. `cd` into `/cmd` with `cd cmd`.
+2. `cd` into `/cmd` with `cd cmd`

 3. Build the program with `./build.sh`.
-This may require you to allow executing the script: this can be done with `chmod +x build.sh`.
+This may require you to allow executing the script: this can be done with `chmod +x build.sh`

-4. `cd` back into the main folder with `cd ..`.
+4. `cd` back into the main folder with `cd ..`

 Now, you can run the program: to start, open a new terminal window, and run `./launchbot`.
 The bot will ask you for a Telegram bot API key: you can get one from BotFather on Telegram.